Prakash-sa/low-level-design-ultimatum/README.md

 L – Liskov Substitution Principle (LSP)
 ➜ Subtypes must be usable as base type without breaking logic.
 Example: Shape hierarchy with Rectangle and Square.
+ A classic violation occurs with a Rectangle and Square hierarchy, where a Square cannot be substituted for a Rectangle because setting the width and height independently breaks the Square's required equal dimensions.

 I – Interface Segregation (ISP)
 ➜ Prefer many small interfaces to one big one.